T CELL ASSAY

 - Antibody Analytics have developed a model assay system which mimics the T cell status observed in cancer settings.
 Using our exhausted T cell model, we can help you determine how well your therapeutic candidates will perform in a more challenging system, where the T cells are phenotypically and functionally akin to those found in the tumor micro-environment.

-Fill out the form and one of our team will be in touch to see how we can help
+Contact one of our team now to see how we can help

 T cell exhaustion is a phenotypic and functional state of a T cell.
 It is characterised by increased cell surface expression of checkpoint inhibitors and a reduced functional capacity.